ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In case the KDC maintains the public keys of group members, a node in the group can contact the KDC to upload a new public key to use in the group, and replace the currently stored one.

-To this end, the Client performs a Public Key Update Request/Response exchange with the KDC, i.e. it sends a CoAP POST request to the /ace-group/GROUPNAME/nodes/NODENAME/pub-key endpoint at the KDC, where GROUPNAME is the group name and NODENAME is the node's name.
+To this end, the Client performs a Public Key Update Request/Response exchange with the KDC, i.e. it sends a CoAP POST request to the /ace-group/GROUPNAME/nodes/NODENAME/pub-key endpoint at the KDC, where GROUPNAME is the group name and NODENAME is the node's node name.

 The request is formatted as specified in {{node-pub-key-post}}.